HPDL-Group/Merak/docs/api_doc.md

                                                            Example: ['input_ids', 'attention_mask', 'token_type_ids']
 -   num_layers (int, Optional, defaults to None) -- Number of hidden layers in the Transformer, will try to get this in model config.
 -   seq_length (int, Optional, defaults to None) -- The maximum sequence length that this model might ever be used with, will try to get this in model config.
+-   num_heads (int, Optional, defaults to None) -- The number of heads that this model might ever be used with, will try to get this in model config.
+Defaults to None.
 -   wall_clock_breakdown (bool, defaults to False) -- Whether to log detail time spend on each rank.
 -   shard_count (int, Optional, defaults to None) -- Number of shards that model needs to be break, will be training_args.num_layers*2 if not set.
 -   prescale_gradients (bool, defaults to False) -- Whether to enable gradient prescaling.
 -   gradient_predivide_factor (float, defaults to 1.0) -- Gradient predivide factor in gradient prescaling.
--   zero_optimization (bool, defaults to False) -- Whether to enable zero optimization.
 -   zero_allow_untested_optimizer (bool, defaults to False) -- Whether to allow wrap untested optimizer.
 The untested optimizer does not guarantee the correctness of training.
 -   zero_stage (float, defaults to 1) -- Stage of zero optimization.
 -   zero_allgather_bucket_size (float, defaults to 500000000) -- The bucket size per communication in optimzier step.